-Our active ownership pillar also includes a sustainability-oriented voting policy.
-SYQUANT Capital subscribes to ISS Governance's Sustainability Policy voting guidelines, which generally supports norms-based ESG shareholder proposals that enhance long-term shareholder and stakeholder value while aligning the interests of the company with those of society at large.
+Our active ownership pillar also includes a sustainability-oriented voting policy for our Art.
+8 SFDR funds for which we have subscribed to ISS Governance's voting recommendations based on their Sustainability Policy voting guidelines.
+These recommendations support norms-based ESG shareholder proposals that enhance long-term shareholder and stakeholder value while aligning the interests of the company with those of society at large.